 The gent had some other interesting stories.
 Nearby is Charlie Brown Road.
 People kept stealing the sign, and the highway department could not figure out why.
 He convinced them to print a sign "C Brown," and the theft problem ended.

-These are digital images from a Panasonic G3 digital camera and a 1949-vintage Leica 5cm Æ’/2.0 Summitar lens, tripod-mounted.
+These are digital images from a Panasonic G3 digital camera and my 1950-vintage Leica 5cm Æ’/2.0 Summitar lens, tripod-mounted.
 My father bought the Summitar and its accompanying Leica IIIC rangefinder camera new at the Post Exchange on Guam.
 Stopped down to Æ’/4.0 or so, this lens equals many contemporary optics.

 Sunday, May 5, 2013